Mental Wellbeing Course - Week 2

 We sometimes talk to ourselves in ways we would never ever dare talk to someone else.
 We say unkind, destructive, and downright abusive things to ourselves and somehow think it's what we deserve.
 But that's just another untruth we tell ourselves.
 None of us deserves that kind of abuse.
 Would we talk to our best friend in that way?
 No we wouldn't.
 So why do we do it to ourselves then?

 This week we're going to help you be a little kinder to yourself, to treat yourself as a friend, and give you some positive distractions so you can tell that brain chatter to go and shove it.
+(You can click here for our article on more ways to stop your inner critic.)

 Now when we talk about distractions, we don't mean the types of things that numb the pain or help you escape for a few hours.
 You can distract yourself all you want with TV and alcohol and drugs, sex or food, but if you’re the type of person that fears being alone and sober with the sound of their own thoughts, then attaining peace of mind is going to take a little bit of work.